whykay/python-ireland-old-guide/guide/conference/sponsorship.rst

 Current brochure:- `PyCon Ireland 2012 Brochure <https://docs.google.com/file/d/0B8f9AuYUSSQtVkxwNjhTNDhTT2FSVTVnYmlzamlSQQ/edit>`_

-The brochure currently is maintained by Vicky Twomey-Lee (whykay@python.ie), and is created using Pages.
-The Sponsorship Brochure is re-visited early every year to update and re-balance the various sponsorship options which depends on how the previous conference went.
+The brochure currently is maintained by Vicky Twomey-Lee, and is created using Pages.
+[1]_ The Sponsorship Brochure is re-visited early every year to update and re-balance the various sponsorship options which depends on how the previous conference went.

 Sponsors
 --------
 Previous PyCon Ireland sponsors, see `http://python.ie/companies/ <http://python.ie/companies/>`_.

-* There's a spreadsheet with sponsors contacts, the organisers will have access to that doc.
+* There's a spreadsheet [1]_ with sponsors contacts, the organisers will have access to that doc.
     * Add any new (potential) sponsor contacts with as much detail as you can give.
     * Update existing sponsor details.
     * Any questions, email pycon@python.ie